Effie-Li/effie-li.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a 5th year PhD student in the Department of Psychology at Stanford University, advised by [Jay McClelland](https://stanford.edu/~jlmcc/).
-I am interested in structured decision making and planning as emergent from learning, in both humans and deep learning models.
+I am broadly interested in human-like AI, machine/human cognition, and mechanistic interpretability of neural networks.
+My PhD research focuses on how structured computations such as task decomposition and goal-directed planning emerge from learning, in both humans and deep learning models.

 In summer 2023, I was a PhD research intern on the [PRIOR](https://prior.allenai.org/) team at the Allen Institute for AI, working with [Luca Weihs](https://lucaweihs.github.io/).
 Prior to Stanford, I double-majored in Computer Science and Psychology at Trinity College (Connecticut), and worked on building neural decoders of human episodic memory at the [Penn Computational Memory Lab](https://memory.psych.upenn.edu/Main_Page).
 <br>